 All eligible businesses in the retail, hospitality, and leisure sectors will pay no business rates in 2020-21.
 Please note that some of the initial exclusions for this relief, such as estate agents and letting agents, are now included.
 We are currently working to ensure no payments are drawn from eligible accounts.

 - Any properties occupied by providers of Ofsted’s Early Years Register and wholly or mainly used for the provision of Early Years Foundation Stage and are subject to Business Rates in the year 2020/21 will receive a 100% discount.
 Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties.

-The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
+The Self-employment Income Support Scheme (SEISS) supports self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.

-HMRC has a set up a phone helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus (COVID-19).
+HMRC has a phone helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus (COVID-19).